Deeraj1301/-IPL-2008-2025--Analysis-2025-Power-BI-Squads-Analytics/README.md

 ### 🏆 R - Result

+- Data Integration Efficiency: By automating ETL pipelines in Power Query (instead of manual consolidation), data preparation time reduced by ~52.7%.

+- Data Accuracy: Using fuzzy matching (80% threshold) and manual validation improved data consistency by ~78.3%, reducing mismatched player/team records.

+- Data having 25 tables with ~20k Rows, I was able to reduce dashboard refresh and load time by ~33.2% using  Performance Optimization techniques.

+- Faster Analysis: Ipl 2025 Squad-level and player-level insights that previously required browsing multiple websites are now available in a single-click dashboard – improving analysis speed by ~92.6%.

-- Users can view captain profiles, batting & bowling performance, and team squads Performances also.
+- Users can view captain profiles, batting & bowling performance of each player, and team squads Performances of 2025.

 - Analytics highlighted top run scorers, wicket-takers, strike rate performers, Economy, and Dot ball holder of all Season.

-- Batting & Bowling stats available for each player, with team filters.

-- Analysts and fans can compare squads across 10 IPL teams instantly.

-- Allowed fans, coaches, and analysts to compare players and squads across seasons.

-- Positioned the Squads Page as the analytics hub alongside Points Table, Match Schedule, and Overview pages.
+- Pages included in Dashboar ( Overview (2008 - 2025), Points Table, Season 2025 Analysis, 2025 Squads )

 </details>